-

 - A related article -

-the city's impressive Picasso Museum houses the world's largest collection
+impressive Picasso Museum houses the world's largest collection of his

 -